apifortress/Bloodhound/README.md

-# AFtheM - The API Fortress Microgateway
+# Bloodhound - The API Fortress Microgateway

 ## Preamble

-AFtheM is an Open Source, Scala / Akka based, asynchronous, highly modular **API Micro-Gateway**.
+Bloodhound is an Open Source, Scala / Akka based, asynchronous, highly modular **API Micro-Gateway**.

-Among the capabilities common to most microgateways, AFtheM has been designed to help developers, QA and data analysts to:
+Among the capabilities common to most microgateways, Bloodhound has been designed to help developers, QA and data analysts to:

 * capture, forward, measure, transform, filter and simulate API calls

-Moreover, thanks to the secondary AFtheM modules, more tasks can be performed, such as:
+Moreover, thanks to the secondary Bloodhound modules, more tasks can be performed, such as:

 * allowing access to databases using APIs